 Are Bell Peppers Safe to Feed My Dog?

-Rest assured that, yes, bell peppers are not only safe but just as nutritious in dogs as they are in people.
+Rest assured that, yes, bell peppers are safe and can be nutritious for your dog.
 When it comes to other peppers, though, the safety pretty much stops with the bell variety.
 They are, by far, the pepper variety that contains the least amount of spice.

 Other peppers, like jalapeños, Serranos, etc., can be incredibly spicy.
 This variance in spice arises because all peppers, while belonging to the same genus of Capsicum, have varying amounts of capsaicin in them.
 Capsaicin is an organic compound and an active component of chili peppers.
 It is an irritant for all mammals and can produce a burning sensation on any tissue that it comes into contact with, including skin, eyes, and lips.
 The more capsaicin present in a single pepper, the stronger the irritant and the stronger the burning sensation.